pickyourtrail_logo

 View of the Gornergrat viewing station

 The Gornergrat is arguably the most famous viewing point to visit in Zermatt.
-Sitting at 3,089 meters, it offers a breathtaking 360-degree panoramic view of the Matterhorn surrounded by 29 peaks of swiss alps exceeding 4,000 meters.
-Visitors can reach the summit through the historic Gornergrat Railway (Europe’s highest open-air rack railway).
+Sitting at 3,089 meters, it offers a breathtaking 360-degree panoramic view of the Matterhorn surrounded by 29 peaks of Swiss alps exceeding 4,000 meters.
+You can reach the summit through the historic Gornergrat Railway (Europe’s highest open-air rack railway).

 Matterhorn Glacier Paradise - Highest Cable Car Point in Europe